 Getting to Know Katy

 A challenging part of my work as a biohazard remediation specialist is undertaking unattended death cleanups.
 The scenes themselves can fairly be described as gruesome.
-Moreover, there is a sallowness that hangs over these assignments that arises from the fact that a person died alone and lacked connections with others many of us deem natural.
+Moreover, there is a sallowness that hangs over these assignments that arise from the fact that a person died alone and lacked connections with others many of us deem natural.
 There can be any number of reasons why this disconnect from others occurred.
 But, the “why” of how a person ended up so isolated that his or her death is not discovered for an extended period of time is no longer the issue.
 The reality that it happened is.

 Although Katy’s daughter lived relatively close to her mother, she did not come to the residence herself.
 She sent her husband over to handle the business end of addressing the aftermath of Katy’s death and to get the house generally cleaned and packed up.
 Despite no connection with her mother, the daughter inherited everything, including the house.
 Indeed, she had a real estate agent at the property after we completed the biohazard remediation portion of our assignment but before we finished the general house cleanup and packing.

-The only real directive we received from the husband on behalf of Katy’s daughter was to throw away personal mementoes and pack up or prepare to move out anything of value.
+The only real directive we received from the husband on behalf of Katy’s daughter was to throw away personal mementos and pack up or prepare to move out anything of value.
 She wanted to keep home furnishings but wanted nothing to do with the boxes of personal life treasurers Katy amassed throughout her lifetime.
 Even when disposing of certain items is challenging and sad, we do what we are told.
 We oftentimes wait until the very end of a project to dispose of personal mementos in the event there is a change of heart.

 A Phone Call